brnco/DPOE-N-Workshop_IntroCLI-AVTools/README.md

 [Bash for Archivists](https://reto.ch/training/2020/202006/) - an intro course by Reto Kromer

-[Man Pages](https://en.wikipedia.org/wiki/Man_page) - the Wikipedia page for "man pages" (manual pages), describing the history and use of manual pages int he command line
+[Man Pages](https://en.wikipedia.org/wiki/Man_page) - the Wikipedia page for "man pages" aka manual pages, describing the history and use of manual pages in the command line

 # Agenda